limbernie/limbernie.github.io/_posts/2020-02-29-scavenger-htb-walkthrough.md

 ![620ede25.png](/assets/images/posts/scavenger-htb-walkthrough/620ede25.png)
 </a>

 Among the information gathered by `supersechosting.htb` was a network packet capture.
-And in it lies the credentials to access PrestaShop\'s back office secret URL.
+And in it lies the credentials to access PrestaShop's back office secret URL.

 <a class="image-popup">
 ![30939915.png](/assets/images/posts/scavenger-htb-walkthrough/30939915.png)